MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 During the remainder of the surgical clerkship, students gain broad experience in the other surgical disciplines, including exposure to bariatrics, surgical oncology, and robotic surgery.
 Each student is assigned to a preceptor for the entirety of the six-week surgical ambulatory experience.
 The student is expected to function as a member of the surgical team with supervision from residents and attending physicians.

-During phase three of the NYU Grossman Long Island School of Medicine curriculum, students participate in advanced clerkships and clinical experiences.
-Our advanced clerkships and required rotations are based on Core Entrustable Professional Activities, or Core EPAs, guidelines from the Association of American Medical Colleges, which establish expectations for activities that all medical students should be able to perform upon entering residency.
-Students also participate in various elective courses to round out their education and prepare them for residency.
+During phase three, students participate in advanced clerkships and clinical experiences.
+Our advanced clerkships and required rotations are competency-based and follow our Educational Program Objectives (EPOs) in a framework of Core Entrustable Professional Activities (Core EPAs), an Association of American Medical Colleges (AAMC) initiative that describes knowledge and skills that all medical students should be able to perform upon entering residency.
+Students also choose from a variety of elective courses to enhance their education and readiness for residency training.

 Advanced Emergency Medicine Clerkship

-During this four-week, phase three advanced emergency medicine rotation at NYU Langone Hospital—Long Island, students gain a comprehensive introduction to adult and pediatric emergency medicine from a variety of faculty, preceptors, and midlevel care providers, including nursing and other interprofessional staff in the emergency department.
+During this four-week advanced emergency medicine rotation at NYU Langone Hospital—Long Island, students gain a comprehensive introduction to adult and pediatric emergency medicine from a variety of faculty, preceptors, and midlevel care providers, including nursing and other interprofessional staff in the emergency department.

 Clinical experiences include a comprehensive introduction to emergency medicine through patient encounters; focused, complaint-driven history and physical exam of adults; common emergency procedures; and medical record keeping.
 Students participate in case presentations, common emergency procedures, didactic lectures, and simulated patient cases.
 Students also take part in the stabilization and resuscitation of patients, complete history taking and physical examinations, and the process of disposition for emergency department patients, which includes admissions, transfers, and discharges.